Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/007.png "I reopened the browse to show that as well")

-&nbsp;&nbsp;&nbsp;Now lets head onto the next sub tab which is called Linker.
+&nbsp;&nbsp;&nbsp;Now let's head onto the next sub tab which is called Linker.
 Here we will be doing a similar thing but instead of the include\SDL2 folder you just want the lib folder.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/008.png "Same song different tune")